 Public schools introduced Montessori education at Edward A. MacDowell (1976), the earliest in the country to publicly fund Montessori education for four-year-olds.
 Grace Iacolucci, Early Childhood Specialist for the Milwaukee Public Schools (MPS), was instrumental in forming four MPS Montessori pre-kindergartens in 1973 at separate locations.
 These would coalesce in 1976 into MacDowell Montessori School.
 Later, the Milwaukee Board of School Directors extended free Montessori education starting with three-year-olds (1981) and through high school (2012).

 The prime factor in creating a public Montessori school was the 1976 federal court order mandating that MPS desegregate its schools.
-Montessori was one of several educational models selected to attract white parents to schools located in predominately black neighborhoods, a hallmark of the Milwaukee desegregation plan.
+Montessori was one of several educational models selected to attract white parents to schools located in predominantly black neighborhoods, a hallmark of the Milwaukee desegregation plan.
 Parents who gained entry (by lottery) into MacDowell recognized an excellent educational approach.
 Parent advocacy led the Milwaukee Board of School Directors to gradually open additional Montessori schools.

-Also driving Montessori expansion in the early years was a west-side group of parents wanting Montessori education.
+Also driving Montessori expansion in the early years was a West Side group of parents wanting Montessori education.
 Their effort resulted in Highland Community School (1968).
 The school’s three organizing themes of integration, parent power, and Montessori education gained recognition across the city.
 In 1996 the school became the first independent charter school in Wisconsin funded by Milwaukee Public Schools.
 Its parent board has retained control of the school.

 Even earlier, Dr. Jon and Barbara Osterkorn began Via Marsi Montessori School (1967) on Milwaukee’s West Side for Milwaukee pre-school children with exceptional educational needs.
 Research had shown Montessori education methods to be effective for children with disabilities.
 The school is now attached to the Penfield Children’s Center.